simonbacquie/cf-vagrant-rails/README.md

     git config --global user.email johndoe@example.com
     gem install bundler

+The VM doesn't know anything about the name and email you might already have set up with Git on the Windows side.
+We have to do it again on the Linux side.
+The filemode bit is so that Git on the Linux side doesn't think every file in your project has been "modified" due to permissions.
+Bundler is supposed to come preinstalled with this VM but it isn't working right now--no matter, it's fast and easy to install manually.

 ### Go to your project folder from within the VM
     cd /vagrant
     ls